Horse64/core.horse64.org/docs/Error Handling.md

 Horse64 has a runtime error system.
 A runtime error is an unexpected event stopping a command you intended, like for example an I/O error when reading a file or a network error when downloading a file.
+Any runtime error occuring will by default end your program.
 This is to ensure your program doesn't mindlessly continue with the wrong assumption some operation succeeded and break even worse.

-Here is how to handle errors:
+Here is how to handle errors gracefully:

 Errors and `do .. rescue`